FailedRifle/cheeseburger/README.md

 * By creating an account and using **CheddarOS**, you agree that you are solely and personally responsible for everything you do while using the platform — including the games and tools you access, any content you submit (such as bug reports), and how you use your account.
 * **CheddarOS** and its owner assume no liability for how the platform is used.
 Use it at your own discretion and risk.

+#### Proxy Tool Liability
+* The **CheddarOS Proxy** tool is provided for educational and administrative purposes only.
+Users acknowledge that the use of this tool is at their own risk.
+The user assumes full legal and financial responsibility for all traffic, activity, and consequences resulting from their use of the proxy. **CheddarOS** and its operators assume no liability for any actions taken by the user or any repercussions incurred, including but not limited to network restrictions or legal actions.

 #### Accounts & Usernames
 * Accounts are provided for convenience and are not guaranteed to be permanent.
 * Usernames that are offensive, impersonate another person or entity, or otherwise violate this policy will be **reset without notice**.